CR-HSDC/Pewlett-Hackard-Analysis/Readme.md

 1. A total of 72,458 employees will be retiring from Pewlett Hackard.

-2. 1,549 employees are elgible for the Pewlet Hackarad Mentoship program.
+2. 1,549 employees are elgible for the Pewlet Hackard Mentoship program.

 ![Figure 2](https://github.com/CR-HSDC/Pewlett-Hackard-Analysis/blob/main/figures/figure2.png)